-We are specialists in the environmentally sustainable production of premium quality advanced landscaping trees.
+We are specialists in the environmentally sustainable production of premium quality advanced landscaping trees and screens.

 For over 36 years Speciality Trees has been a leader in the production and supply of advanced environmentally sustainable, containerised landscape trees for local government, the landscaping industry and retailers.